jzchen1/NLP-Analysis/README.md

 There is also a html file of the python notebook file after all the code has been ran.

 The project_source contains the source code for training a classifer with every tool that has been applied in this project.

+The review.csv file is required to run this game.
+The file can be acquired from the following link, because it is too large to be uploaded onto github.
+Link : https://drive.google.com/file/d/1nq1fqLHYc3UX9YM2OeZys9lbiwAlK8TY/view?usp=sharing